abstractqqq/GodetteVNFramework/README.md

 # GodetteVN, A Visual Novel Framework for Godot Users

 ## I am focusing on making a game with this rn.
 No update planned unless it's a bug.
+I lied.
+A few more updates before I jump into my own game!

 ![Godette](/Showcases/show1.png)